Skip to main content

 Trial courts grant dismissals due to procedural errors and defects.
 Courts may enter a dismissal at the following times:

-- Before a court impanels a jury
+• Before a court impanels a jury, meaning selecting a jury

-- During the trial
+• During the trial

-- After conviction
+• After conviction

-However, jeopardy must attach before a dismissal implicates double jeopardy protection.
+But, jeopardy must attach before a dismissal implicates double jeopardy protection.

 There are many reasons a district court may dismiss a criminal case.
 For example, the prosecution must establish that a court has jurisdiction over the defendant before the criminal case begins.
 Failing to establish jurisdiction will normally result in a dismissal.

-There is, however, an exception to this rule.
-Suppose the jury returns a guilty verdict.
-Subsequently, the court dismisses the case.
-Because the jury returned a guilty verdict, the prosecution may appeal the dismissal.
-However, if the judge sets aside the jury verdict due to insufficiency of the evidence, it typically has the same effect as an acquittal.
+But if the judge sets aside the jury verdict due to insufficiency of the evidence, it typically has the same effect as an acquittal.
 The prosecution cannot appeal or retry the defendant in those cases.

-If the appellate court reverses the dismissal, the court may reinstate the guilty verdict without a second trial.
-Suppose a criminal defendant asks that the court dismiss their case for reasons other than the sufficiency of the evidence.
 For example, the defendant may claim the federal government violated their right to a speedy trial.
 In such an instance, the court will allow the government to prosecute the defendant a second time.
 But a retrial is permitted only if the judge dismissed the case without prejudice.

 The U.S. Supreme Court held in United States v.
 Scott that the double jeopardy rule is not triggered when defendants obtain a dismissal for reasons unrelated to their guilt or innocence.